Morehead State University: Student life

 The Morehead State University Arts and Humanities Council, established in 2003, encourages dialogue and partnerships in the arts.
 Part of a larger initiative within the Caudill College of Arts, Humanities and Social Sciences, the Council works to develop cultural opportunities both on and off campus.
 Morehead, long known for its patronage of the arts in Kentucky with such organizations as the Kentucky Folk Art Center and the Kentucky Center for Traditional Music, was the childhood home of philanthropist Lucille Caudill Little.
 Named after Lucille Little, MSU's Little Company is a touring troupe of students in the Theatre Department that performs plays and conducts workshops for up to 100 schools in the area each year.
 Along with theatre, Morehead State University has a well-developed dance program.

-Morehead State Public Radio

 Morehead State Public Radio (MSPR) is governed by the Board of Regents at Morehead State University.
 MSPR is operated by its flagship station WMKY at 90.3 FM in Morehead.
 WMKY in Morehead is licensed for 50,000 watts and serves more than 20 counties in Kentucky, Ohio, and West Virginia.
 The WMKY studios are located in Breckinridge Hall on the campus of Morehead State University.
 WMKY has operated since 1965.